nctiggy/Vipruby/README.md

    * Get Host Information
 3. Storage Systems
    * Add Storage Arrays
+4. Tenants
+   * Get All Tenants
+   * Get One Tenant Information
+   * Get Subtenants of One Tenant
+   * Get Projects of One Tenant
+5. Service Catalog
+   * Get Root Service Catalog Information
+   * Get Categories of a Catalog
+   * Get Services of a Category of a Catalog
+   * Order A Service

 For all methods, see the [Gem Documentation for all code samples](http://rubygems.org/gems/vipruby)